 Preparing to Cruise

-Cruising involves so very many things -- and some skills that many of us find a little different than for living on land.
+Cruising involves so much -- and some skills and mindsets that many of us find a little different than for living on land.

 A guide to the factors that will determine your expenses and things to consider in making a budget that you can live on — and enjoy!
 [More] How Much Does It Cost to Cruise?